Write an integral expression for the area for the shaded region below

-We put α, β, and f(θ) into the formula to get an integral expression for hte area of the shaded region:
+Now that that's settled we're ready to put α, β, and f(θ) into the formula to get an integral expression for the area of the shaded region:

 If we graph r = sin θ – 1 for 0 ≤ θ ≤ π, we get the boundary of the region we're looking for, traced from left to right:

 This means we want α = 0 and β = π.
 The area of the region is

 Write an integral expression for the area of one petal of the graph of the polar function r = sin(3θ)